 - Increases productivity

 - Reducing risks for everyone in the office environment

-- Ensures security of the office premises and equipment
+- Ensures security of office premises and equipment

 - Creating sustainable plans for long-term cost management

-- Compliance to the safety standards and concerned laws
+- Compliance with safety standards and concerned laws

 Different aspects of facility management